 This situation clearly represents a different mindset from a privacy perspective and can be considered as a general “risk acceptance”: Collecting data, the “new oil”, is considered to be more important than taking the associated risks of “storing it all” into consideration.

 Another argument for collecting information is to say “… it depends on who is using the data and how”.
 While this statement is theoretically right, the real world looks differently.
-The huge amount of data breaches throughout the last months and years have demonstrated that even in case only the “good” people are using it for only a “good” purpose, data will leak and hence be abused.
+There are myriads of cases where data that has been collected for one specific purpose is finally getting used for another one, and this does not even include yet the case of a malicious adversary that compromises systems.
+However, the huge amount of data breaches throughout the last months and years have demonstrated that even in case only the “good” people are using the data for only a “good” purpose, data will leak and hence be abused.
 The higher intention of people or entities in general doesn’t matter in case systems get breached and data falls into the wrong hands.

 As soon as you digitize information and create data, you lose control over it since you put your trust into a machine to be able to handle and process that data in a secure way.
-In case you store your data on your local machine, you lose little control – as soon as you upload it to any (cloud) server on the Internet, you basically lose all control over it.
-This is independent from the purpose and the intention of this action – it can be copied, modified, falsified, published, abused etc. without you knowing and controlling it.
+The fact is: you as an ordinary company or enduser do not control this machine totally.
+You rely on software and hardware that has been built in the context of a supply chain where you have, at best, influence, but no control.
+So in case you store your data on your local machine, you lose little control - as soon as you upload it to any (cloud) server on the Internet, you basically lose all control over it.
+This is independent from the purpose and the intention of this action - it can be copied, modified, falsified, published, abused etc. without you knowing and controlling it.

 So we basically moved from a mindset of “Collect it All!” even further to a mindset of “Connect it All in order to Collect it All!”.
 The fact that the more you connect and collect, the more you will struggle to understand it, is often neglected.